 Lewis and Clark National Historic Trail Extension Study

-Thank you for your interest in the Lewis and Clark National Historic Trail Extension Study, also known as the Eastern Legacy Study.
+I am writing to update you on the status of the Lewis and Clark National Historic Trail Extension Study, also known as the Eastern Legacy study.

 Tokey Boswell, Chief, Planning Program, Midwest Regional Office, National Park Service, 601 Riverfront Drive, Omaha, Nebraska 68102, 402-661-1534, Email: firstname.lastname@example.org